ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: selfassignableroles
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Commands to manipulate self-assignable roles.
-If invoked without subcommands, lists all self-assignable roles for this guild or adds a new self-assignable role depending of argument given.*
+*Self-assignable roles management.
+A member can grant himself a self-assignable roleusing ``giveme`` command.
+Group call lists all self-assignable roles for the guild.
+Group call with an arbitrary amount of roles will add those roles to the self-assignable roles list for this guild, effective immediately.*

 **Aliases:**
-`sar`
+`sar, selfroles, selfrole`

 **Overload 0:**